top of page

 Newborn baby sleeping on woman's shoulder

-In November, I enrolled in a Sleep Coaching training program after being inspired by the sleep journey with my daughter.
-As part of my program, I worked with volunteer families under the guidance of a mentor.
+In November, I enrolled in a Sleep Coaching training program.
+I was inspired by my sleep journey with my daughter.
+As part of my program, I began working with volunteer families under the guidance of a mentor.

-I started the volunteer process at the beginning of January.
-One family with an 11-month-old boy went from frequent night wakings leading to bed-sharing and nursing to sleep to multiple 9+ hour nights.
-I was overjoyed to celebrate this huge win alongside this family.
+I started the volunteer process in January.
+One family, with an 11-month-old boy, transitioned from frequent night wakings, which led to bed-sharing and nursing to sleep, to enjoying multiple 9+ hour nights.
+I was overjoyed to celebrate this substantial win alongside that family.

-She called me judgmental and unempathetic.
-Said the support I was giving based on my program’s stance on bed-sharing was a dismissal of her family’s experience, culture, and socioeconomic standing.
+However, I later received an email from another family I was supporting.
+The mother called me judgmental and unempathetic.
+She claimed that the support I offered, based on my program’s stance on bed-sharing, dismissed her family’s experience, culture, and socioeconomic standing.

-The American Academy of Pediatrics is of the opinion that bed-sharing is unsafe under all circumstances.
-My program agrees so they do not advocate for it in any capacity.
+The American Academy of Pediatrics believes that bed-sharing is unsafe under all circumstances.
+My program agrees and does not advocate for it in any capacity.
+However, I have a different view.

-Bed-sharing is exactly what it sounds like.
-Sharing a bed with your child.
+• Bed-sharing is simply sharing a bed with your child.

-Room-sharing is sharing a room with a child, but they are in a separate sleep space such as a crib or bassinet.
+• Room-sharing involves sharing a room with the child, but they have a separate sleep space, such as a crib or bassinet.

-Co-sleeping is a little trickier to define because it is used in different ways.
-Co-sleeping can refer to bed-sharing or room-sharing.
-It can also refer to a situation where the child is in a separate sleep space that is attached to the parent’s bed like a sidecar.
+• Co-sleeping is a broader term.
+It can refer to both bed-sharing and room-sharing.
+It can also mean having a separate sleep space that is attached to the parent’s bed, like a sidecar.

 Woman and child laying in bed on stomachs looking towards each other

-Sudden Infant Death Syndrome, also known as SIDS, is a term used to describe the unexplained death of an otherwise healthy child.
+Sudden Infant Death Syndrome (SIDS) describes the unexplained death of an otherwise healthy child.

 “SIDS is the leading cause of death in babies between 1 month and 1 year old in the United States.
 About 2,500 infants die every year because of SIDS.” — *Cleveland Clinic